Applying to the Honors Foundations Program

 Instructions for how to apply to the Honors College as a prospective first-time freshman, current first-semester freshman or freshman transfer student can be found below.

-Students interested in the upper-division Honors EXCEL Program can find instructions on how to apply on the Honors EXCEL Program academic page.
+Students interested in the upper-division Honors EXCEL Program for University juniors can find instructions on how to apply on the Honors EXCEL Program academic page.

-Students should expect to hear from the Honors College approximately three weeks after receiving an admissions decision from WVU.
-Applications for the fall will continue to be evaluated for eligibility through April 1.
+Once the Honors admissions process opens in mid-fall, students should expect to hear from the Honors College within 1-3 weeks after receiving an admissions decision from WVU.

-The Honors College will send eligible students an invitation to join the Honors College.
+The Honors College will send most eligible students an invitation to join the Honors College via both email and physical mail.
 This invitation letter contains instructions on how students can apply.

 - 26 ACT or 1230 Redesigned SAT (M/EBRW)

 Once Honors admissions opens for Fall 2022, invitation letters for this process will be mailed to qualified WVU admits approximately 1-3 weeks after receiving their admissions decision from WVU.